Is this the beginning of the end or the end of the beginning?

 The Black Star under Construction / Post-construction (Metalwork Art by Carl Cassell) / Credit: CarlCassell.com

 The Black Star

-The two worked out an agreement and Cassell bought all 16 of them in one shot.
+The two agreed, and Cassell bought all 16 of them in one shot.

 Graffiti Alley behind what used to be Harlem / Wall art by Elicser / Shipping Container art by Javid Jah & Angel Carillo / Credit: Byron Amstrong 2021